 As we launch Foodie Fridays, we’ll be giving you great recipes for the whole family that include fruits and vegetables for dogs (and sometimes cats, too).
 Please keep in mind that any new food can create digestive issues, for humans or dogs.

 Therefore, we suggest you offer these recipes to your four-legged friend in very small portions initially, especially if fruits and veggies haven’t been a regular part of their daily diet.
 Depending on your canine’s size, a teaspoon to a tablespoon portion may be the digestible treat amount!
 Cats have more specific needs, so these recipes may not be perfect for kitty.

-When adding any types of herbs and spices, please refer to our previous blog for suggestions.
+Refrain from adding herbs and spices, unless you know certainly that they are safe for dogs.
 And always, always, reduce or eliminate salty products.

 Here’s a list of Veggies and Fruits that knowledgeable sources agree are dog-friendly (and many are cat-friendly too!).
 Keep this list available for when you’re feeling creative in the kitchen!

 - Bell peppers (red, green, orange, yellow)

 - Brussel Sprouts